ksu-is/Team-Young/projectroadmap.md

 19) On line 128, I change "Number of tasks" to "Number of daily grinds"DONE
 20) On line 143, I change the "Random task" to "random daily grind" DONE
 21) I then run the code to see how to the code changes have effected my GUI.
 DONE
+22) I will now check to see what areas i missed and how i can personlize this code to fit my "daily grind list description"